Dezau1995/djob-app/README.md

 <p> 📍 And do "npm run dev" to start the project.</p>

+<p> 🖇️ If you want to see the result directly, you can check here: <a href="https://djob-app.vercel.app/" target="_blank">https://djob-app.vercel.app/</a> </p>

 <h2>Instruction</h2>

 <p>I had to create a react application that displays these informations, based on the following apis.
 Here the link : <a href="https://jsonplaceholder.typicode.com/" target="_blank">https://jsonplaceholder.typicode.com/</a></p>

 <p>For the project, the main fetched data are managed in the Router.jsx file</p>

 <p>For the details of the fetched data, they are managed on each page.
-I used them to get some specified data, for example to navigate to each page.</p>
+I used them to get some specified data.</p>

 <h3>User list page:</h3>
-<p>A table listing users with the following columns</p>
+<p>A presentation listing users.</p>

 <p>In the folder UserList</p>
+<p>I had to map the users data to display their details</p>
 <p>Here I fetched and filter the data to get the number of todos and the number of albums from each users.</p>
-<p>I had to map the users data to display their details</p>
 <p>On the users name I created a handleClick function to navigate to the user profile page.</p>

 <ul>